contrastsecurity/developer.contrastsecurity.com/docs/learn-devsec/index.md

 - Any runtime used to execute the code
 - Middleware components shared between microservices
 - The way that the application interacts with everything else in the shared responsibility model.

-## Approaches to Security

-### Software Bill of Materials (SBOM)

-An SBOM is a list of software used to create an application.
-By gathering a list of components, users can look at these components to determine if the software contains any known vulnerabilities.
-When a new vulnerability is discovered, software owners can check the SBOMs for their software to see if it impacts them.

-SBOMs deal with libraries, runtimes, and often middleware.

-### Threat Modeling

-Threat modeling is a means of looking at an application to determine what data it has, how it is exposed, and what can go wrong.
-Thread models should start with automation to establish a scope and can then be paired with brainstorming to expand upon the automated model.

-Threat modeling deals most often with custom code and middleware.

 ## Things you should not do